Family Of Rotating Anisotropic Fluid Solutions which Match to Kerr's Solution

 \begin {abstract}

-We present a family of exact anisotropic fluid solutions, which satisfy all energy conditions for certain values of their parameters.
-The components of the energy-momentum tensor of the solutions and its eigenvalues are explicitly given.
-All members of the family have the ring singularity of Kerr's solution and most of them one more singularity.
-The solutions can be matched to the solution of Kerr on a closed surface, which for small values of a parameter approximates an oblate spheroid.
-The matching surface, which is a thin shell with positive surface density everywhere, is outside the outer infinite red shift surface of our solutions and also outsides the outer event horizon of the exterior solution of Kerr. \\
+We present a family of exact rotating anisotropic fluid solutions, which satisfy all energy conditions for certain values of their parameters.
+The components of the Ricci tensor $R_{\mu\nu}$ the eigenvalues of the tensor $R_\mu^\nu$ and the energy-momentum tensor $T_{\mu\nu}$ of the solutions are given explicitly.
+All members of the family have the ring singularity of Kerr's solution and most of them one or two more singularities.
+The solutions can be matched to the solution of Kerr on three closed surfaces, which for proper values of the parameters of the solutions approximate oblate spheroids.
+All matching surfaces are thin shells.
+For some values of a constant the surface density in one of them is positive everywhere and in this surface and in its interior all energy conditions are satisfied. \\

 PACS number(s): 04.20.-q, 04.20.Jb

 Keywords: Exact anisotropic fluid solutions, Matching to Kerr's solution \end {abstract}

 Local isotropy is usually assumed in general relativity.
 However some phenomena seem to lead to local anisotropy.
 Since the remarkable work of Browers and Liang \cite{Bo1}, which refers to the non-rotating case , the influence of local anisotropy in general relativity has been extensively studied \cite{He1}.
 This study was extended to the case of rotation \cite{Gu1}.